ClemensElflein/xESC_YF_rev4-adapter/README.md

 ### Firmware Installation via serial connection (UART)

+Firmware flashing via UART is currently only possible with OpenMower V1 based hardware!

 #### Requirements

 * [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) is the tool we need to flash via UART.
 But because we like to use it with our OpenMower's Raspberry-Pi, we need it in `aarch64` architecture.
 Unfortunately (as well as unbelievable) ST's programmer tool for ARM CPU's isn't available *for* ARM CPU's/architectures!!<br>